vanessagabler/pkp-docs/dev/documentation/en/architecture-entities.md

 ## SchemaDAO

-When an entity has a schema, it's [DAO](./architecture-database) should extend the `SchemaDAO` class.
+When an entity has a schema, its [DAO](./architecture-database) should extend the `SchemaDAO` class.
 This class will use the schema file to ensure that data being read from and written to the database conforms to the schema.

 ## API Documentation